Deadly Blessing Blu-ray Review

 Deadly Blessing is presented in its original 1.85:1 aspect ratio and looks pretty decent for a low budget horror film shot over thirty years ago.
 Without a full restoration, this is as good as the film will look.
 Colors are frequently muted and blacks occasionally soft, but this appears to be a stylistic choice and deliberately created.
 Shout!
 Factory faithfully reproduces the image here with less than perfect source material.

-Shout!
-Factory offers a respectable DTS HD 5.1 Master Audio lossless audio mix and a DTS HD 2.0 MA track that preserves the original stereo presentation.
+Scream Factory offers a respectable DTS HD 5.1 Master Audio lossless audio mix and a DTS HD 2.0 MA track that preserves the original stereo presentation.
 Not an overly aggressive mix but either track gets the job done.
 Dialogue is always clear and free from distortion and English subtitles are provided.

 Shout!
 Factory provides a generous amount of supplemental materials for a lesser known title and fans will be surprised by some of these treats.